California State Route 99: Junction list

-Business routes
+Business loops

 Bakersfield

 State Route 99 Business (SR 99 Bus.) in the city of Bakersfield follows Union Avenue and Golden State Avenue.
 Traveling north on SR 99, the business route begins at exit 11 (Union Avenue), and follows the original routing of US 99.
 Union Avenue is a rural, four-lane road for about 6 mi until it enters Greenfield at Panama Road.
 From there, it continues north, passing by the Bakersfield Municipal Airport and the Kern County Fairgrounds.
 Union Avenue widens to six lanes at Ming Avenue, just a few miles before its intersection with SR 58.
 At the SR 58 junction, the designation SR 204 is added to the route.
 SR 99 Bus./SR 204 continues north on Union Avenue until the Union Avenue Y-intersection, where the designation heads northwest on Golden State Avenue.
 The route passes under SR 178 and over Chester Avenue at Garces Memorial Circle.
 At F Street, SR 99 Bus./SR 204 becomes a short four-lane freeway that terminates at SR 99 just before the Olive Drive exit.